Money Moves: How the Cardi B Empire Got Built

 In the months since she's only added more capital-M Moments to her story.

-None of which may be able to compare to the news that she's pregnant, Cardi confirming the speculation with her spectacular silhouette in a tight white dress while she was the musical guest on Saturday Night Live this weekend.
+None of which may be able to compare to the news that she's pregnant, Cardi confirming the speculation with her spectacular silhouette in a tight white dress while she was the musical guest on Saturday Night Live last month.

 The rumors had been swirling for awhile, but after giving her fans so much, she had become a little tired of people expecting even more, so she drew the line.